UA-141369524-4

 And food variety and curiosity can create opportunities.

 Eating healthy got me interested in cooking healthy foods and using healthier ingredients later in life post-catering management work days.
-Those days I rarely cooked as I was always around decadent foods from a hotel kitchen.

-And then stepping away from party planning and into the pandemic days, I started to home cook and bake daily.
+And then stepping away from party planning and then into the pandemic days, I started to home cook and bake daily.

 One ingredient at a time, I exchanged filler and not so great ingredients for healthy ones.